Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 Houston vs. Miami (FL): Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-The No. 5-seed Miami Hurricanes (27-7) head into a Sweet 16 matchup against the No. 1 Houston Cougars (33-3) on Friday at 7:15 PM as the NCAA Tournament continues at T-Mobile Center airing on CBS.
+A spot in the Elite Eight of the NCAA Tournament will go to either the No. 1 Houston Cougars (33-3) or the No. 5 Miami Hurricanes (27-7) when the teams meet in the Sweet 16.
+This game tips off at 7:15 PM on Friday.

-In this article, you will check out odds and spreads for the Houston vs. Miami (FL) matchup across multiple sportsbooks.
+In this article, you can see the spread and odds across multiple sportsbooks for the Houston vs. Miami (FL) matchup.

 Houston vs. Miami (FL) Game Info